 Quapaw is a blue-collar town, with 36.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Quapaw is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Quapaw who work in office and administrative support (11.44%), food service (7.62%), and sales jobs (7.33%).

-As is often the case in a small town, Quapaw doesn't have a public transportation system that people use for their commute.
+Quapaw is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Quapaw is an extremely ethnically-diverse town.
 The people who call Quapaw home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Quapaw residents report their race to be White, followed by Native American.
 Important ancestries of people in Quapaw include German, English, Irish, Scottish, and French.